Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Manhattan Prep LSAT Course Review

 There is a reason why Manhattan Prep lands on our best LSAT prep course list – this is an all-around solid prep course with great study tools and materials.
-The interactive video lessons are very high quality and a formidable learning tool, though a little short on hours compared to others.
+The interactive video lessons are very high quality and a powerful learning tool, though a little short on hours compared to others.
 The other features of the course, including the practice tests, prep books, in class experience and user experience, all met or exceeded our expectations.

 However, if you’re a little shy about participating in class or don’t want to be called on, and would rather take things at your own pace or sit back and just learn, you may want to look for another course.
 But otherwise this Manhattan Prep LSAT course rates out very highly and we have no issues throwing our stamp of approval on it.